Like few other industries, healthcare rebranding is essential in a marketplace that is constantly evolving.

-A high-profile rebranding initiative can transform a healthcare company, outlining a new way forward, boosting company morale, and helping to better serve the needs of the community.
-It can also be a complete fail.
+A high-profile rebrand can transform a healthcare company, outlining a new way forward, boosting company morale, and helping to better serve the needs of the community.

 CVS Pharmacy Becomes CVS Health